go-vikunja/vikunja/docs/content/doc/setup/config.md

   enabletaskattachments: true
   # The time zone all timestamps are in
   timezone: GMT
+  # Whether task comments should be enabled or not
+  enabletaskcomments: true

 database:
   # Database type to use.
 Supported types are mysql, postgres and sqlite.